 Presidential discourses are a good instance to identify problem-constructions over time and across spaces.
 Presidential speeches and policy share a co-constitutive relationship as speeches have the power to introduce, define, and justify public policy, as well as shape issue perception to broad audiences (Zarefsky 2004).
 This is particularly true in the Brazilian context where the executive branch of government, led by the president, has historically been the primary player in shaping public policy, especially after the 1988 constitution (Macaulay 2017).
 In Brazil’s hybrid system, often referred to as a Coalitional Presidentialism (Couto, Soares, and Livramento 2021), presidents build legislative support for a broad agenda through the distribution of positions in the state bureaucracies.
 They also have vast decree powers to adopt policy unilaterally (Pereira, Power, and Rennó 2008).
 This means that presidents often have enough power and support to implement the agenda they deem appropriate, especially in the case of climate change (Hochstetler 2021).
-We thus consider presidential speeches an adequate instance to identify various problem-constructions for the same policy object.

 2.2 Settings, urgency and variation in problem-constructions